Descendants (franchise): Audrey's Royal Return: A Descendants Short Story (2019)

 A second short film, Audrey's Royal Return: A Descendants Short Story, was released on July 5, 2019.
 It centers on Audrey (Sarah Jeffery), who stops by her salon for a makeover in preparation for her comeback at Auradon after her absence the previous year, summarising the events of the first two films from her point of view while also explaining her absence in the second film.

 Wicked Woods: A Descendants Halloween Story (2019)

-A stop motion animation short film Wicked Woods: A Descendants Halloween Story, was released on October 4, 2019.
+A stop motion animation short film, Wicked Woods: A Descendants Halloween Story, was released on October 4, 2019.
 The story revolves around Mal (Dove Cameron) who tells her friends on Halloween night, about the legend of the Headless Horseman, one of Auradon's first villains, who is said to be lost in the woods of the city and has haunted them for hundreds of years.
-The shorts was animated using dolls from the Descendants toy line with Dove Cameron, Sofia Carson, Booboo Stewart, Cameron Boyce (Posthumously), Sarah Jeffery and China Anne McClain reprising their roles.
+The shorts was animated using dolls from the Descendants 3 Hasbro toy line with Dove Cameron, Sofia Carson, Booboo Stewart, Cameron Boyce, Sarah Jeffery and China Anne McClain reprising their roles.

+Wickedly Sweet: A Descendants Short Story (2024)

+A stop motion animation short film, Wickedly Sweet: A Descendants Short Story, was released on October 25, 2024 on Disney Channel's YouTube page and October 26, 2024 on Disney Channel.
+It centers around Red, Chloe, and Bridget getting their hands on the Sorcerer's Cookbook, but Uliana shows up and together, the four sing, dance, and cook some "wickedly sweet" treats.
+They sing new renditions of "Ways to Be Wicked" from Descendants 2 and "Life Is Sweeter" from Descendants: The Rise of Red.
+The short was animated using dolls from the Descendants: The Rise of Red Mattel toy line with Kylie Cantrall, Malia Baker, Ruby Rose Turner, and Dara Reneé reprising their roles.

+Shuffle of Love: A Descendants Short Story (2025)

+A short film, Shuffle of Love: A Descendants Short Story, was released on February 13, 2025 on Disney+ and Disney Channel.
+The short features Ruby Rose Turner, Kylie Cantrall and Malia Baker reprising their roles from The Rise of Red.
+In the short, Bridget dreams that her song "Shuffle of Love" is a hit and everyone is dancing to it.

+Television specials

+Descendants Remix Dance Party (2020)

+Descendants Remix Dance Party is a television special released on March 20, 2020 on Disney Channel, featuring Cheyenne Jackson returning in the role of Hades from Descendants 3, who hosts a dance party with reimagined musical hits from the Descendants films, performed by Sofia Wylie, Dara Reneé, and Kylie Cantrall.